Digital Currency

 • Volatility: The prices of digital currencies can be very volatile, which means they can rise and fall a lot in value over a short period of time.
 This can make it risky to accept them as payment, as you may not know what their value will be when the customer tries to spend them.

 • Lack of regulation: Cryptocurrencies are not currently regulated by any government or financial institution.
-This means that if you experience any payment fraud or theft, you may have no recourse.
+This means that if funds are sent to the wrong wallet address or transferred under fraudulent pretenses, the irreversibility of blockchain transactions means there is typically no recourse for recovery.

 • Cybersecurity: Although cryptocurrencies cannot be hacked as such, hackers adopt many tactics to trick businesses and consumers into transferring their digital currency.
 Once crypto is lost, there is no means to get it back.